What Types of Evidence Are Required to Prove My Negligent Security Case?

 Business owners have a standard duty of care for properly maintaining and securing their properties and businesses from unreasonable risks.
 If a business owner fails to comply with their duty of care, they may be liable for negligent security.

-Business owners are in the best position to know and understand the security threats to patrons and are also in the best position to prevent these attacks.
-Unfortunately, all too often, they put profits over safety and fail to act reasonably to protect patrons from unruly guests and outsiders who prey on these unsuspecting victims when they leave the establishment.
+Business owners are in the best position to know and understand the security threats to patrons.
+And, they are also in the best position to prevent these attacks.
+Unfortunately, all too often, they put profits over safety.
+Moreover, they fail to act reasonably to protect patrons from unruly guests.
+Not to mention outsiders who prey on these unsuspecting victims when they leave the establishment.

 Evidence of Negligent Security

-Proving a negligent security claim requires evidence that an owner knew or should have known that a crime was foreseeable but failed to act reasonably to protect unsuspecting patrons from these risks.
+Proving a negligent security claim requires evidence that an owner knew or should have known that a crime was foreseeable.
+But, they failed to act reasonably to protect unsuspecting patrons from these risks.
 This is often referred to in the law as “constructive knowledge“.
-Constructive knowledge in negligent security cases refers to an owner’s knowledge of past instances of similar types of crimes or attacks such that he or she should have reasonably known that it was likely to take place again.
-Many times, evidence exists regarding the number of police calls made to the establishment and the number of crimes committed at the establishment or in the location immediately surrounding the establishment.
+Constructive knowledge in negligent security cases refers to an owner’s knowledge of past instances of similar types of crimes or attacks.
+And such that he or she should have reasonably known that it was likely to take place again.
+Many times, evidence exists regarding the number of police calls made to the establishment.
+And, the number of crimes committed at the establishment or in the location immediately surrounding the establishment.

 In situations where a business owner should foresee potential criminal activity, they must act reasonably to protect their patrons.
 This includes whether the business owner hired security staff, the staff was properly trained and had security ID badges similar to this InstantCard to enter back areas.
-It can also mean the business allowed for only a safe number of patrons to enter the establishment and whether there was safe ingress and egress to the establishment including proper parking, adequate lighting and a security presence that was visible from the exterior of the building.
-All of these actions have been known to deter and thwart criminal activity.
+It can also mean the business allowed for only a safe number of patrons to enter the establishment.
+And, whether there was safe ingress and egress to the establishment including proper parking, and adequate lighting.
+In addition to a security presence that was visible from the exterior of the building.
+All of these actions have been eminent for deterring and thwarting criminal activity.

-If You Are Injured as a Result of Negligent Security, Get Expert Legal Help Now
+If You Get an Injury as a Result of Negligent Security, Get Expert Legal Help Now

-If you are the victim of negligent security and believe you are entitled to compensation for your pain and suffering, you need an experienced and knowledgeable attorney on your side.
+If you are the victim of negligent security and believe you have an entitlement to compensation for your pain and suffering, you need an experienced and knowledgeable attorney on your side.
 Rossetti & DeVoto, PC is willing to assist you through the process of claiming compensation for your injuries.
 Our New Jersey personal injury attorneys will relentlessly fight for your rights and make sure that you always come out on top.
 Call us today at (844) 263-6260 for a free, no-obligation consultation.